Dedeny History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Dedeny reached English shores for the first time with the ancestors of the Dedeny family as they migrated following the Norman Conquest of 1066.
 The Dedeny family lived in Leicestershire.
 The family was originally from Abene, where they held a castle, near Louvaine, Normandy, and it is from the local form of that name, D'Abene which means from Abene, that their name derives.
 Another important English house of the same name comes from Aubigny, Brittany.
 Their name is of identical local derivation.
-CITATION[CLOSE]

 Early Origins of the Dedeny family

 The surname Dedeny was first found in Leicestershire at Belvoir, a village and civil parish in the Melton district.
 Belvoir literally means "beautiful view" derived from the Old French words bel + vedeir.